francescobm/guitars-app/README.md

 ## Notes and Authentication
 - The app has been built on top of Firebase and requires authentication to access the admin area.
 - To access admin area: username `test@test.com` pw `admin`
+- if modules are missing while running gulp, delete node modules folder and re-run npm install